ysingh/assert.js/README.md

 ## Usage

 *   Add assert.min.js to your scripts.
 *   Call the assert() fuction.
 Assert takes two parameters.
 The first parameter is a javascript expression.
-The second parameter is a string that describes what the assertion was testing (the assertion message)
+The second parameter is a string that describes what the assertion was testing (the assertion message).
 *   The assertion "passes" if the expression evaluates to a truthy value and fails otherwise.
-*   The results are rendered on the html page, as divs attached directly onto the document body
+*   The results are rendered on the html page, as divs attached directly onto the document body.
+*   The result consists of the assertion message and is styled in green for a passing assertion, strikethrough red for a failing assertion.

 ## Example